dentally/slipstream-gem/docs/PhysicalPostApi.md

   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = OpenapiClient::PhysicalPostApi.new
+api_instance = SlipstreamClient::PhysicalPostApi.new
 site_slug = 'site_slug_example' # String | The Slipstream [slug](https://sqids.org/) that uniquely identifies a physical practice
 opts = {
   page_size: 50, # Integer | The page number to retrieve
   next_page_token: 'next_page_token_example', # String | A token retrieved from a previous request, used to retrieve the next page of results
-  status: OpenapiClient::LetterStatus::UNKNOWN, # LetterStatus | The status of the letters to retrieve - if not provided, all statuses will be returned
+  status: SlipstreamClient::LetterStatus::UNKNOWN, # LetterStatus | The status of the letters to retrieve - if not provided, all statuses will be returned
   date_from: Date.parse('2013-10-20'), # Date | The date to retrieve letters from - if not provided, all letters will be returned
   include_history: false # Boolean | If true, the response will include the history of the letter }